hiowenluke/noapi/README.md

 }
 ```

-The order of the parameters in the url can be different from that in file "./biz/say/hi.js".
+The order of the parameters in the url can be arbitrary.

 ## Examples